Giancarlo Stanton Preview, Player Props: Yankees vs. Rays

 Giancarlo Stanton At The Plate

-- He has scored a run in 29 games this season, with multiple runs four times.
+- He has scored in 29 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.